We may earn a commission when you click on the affiliate links in this post.

 - Reheat in the oven, stovetop, or slow cooker until warmed through (internal temp 165°F).

-We love shredding up our leftover roast beef to make roast beef sandwiches, French dip sandwiches, beef stew, and our Mom’s shredded Mexican beef.
+I always shred the leftover roast beef for easy meals during the week.
+Some of my favorites are roast beef sandwiches, French dip sandwiches, beef stew, and our Mom’s shredded Mexican beef.
 It sounds weird, but it really makes the best filling for Mexican dishes like homemade enchiladas, sweet pork baked burritos, beef taquitos, and shredded beef tacos.
-Just shred up the leftovers, add some salsa, and the sky’s the limit!
+Just shred up the leftovers and add some salsa.

 What to Serve with Roast Beef